Sunday Trading (Horticulture) Bill [HL]

 Overview

 This bill amends the Sunday Trading Act 1994 to allow local authorities in England and Wales to permit extended Sunday opening hours for garden centres selling horticultural supplies.
-The decision on whether to extend opening hours rests with each local authority.
+The decision on whether to extend opening hours rests with individual local councils.

 Description